Folder structure, file names, and versioning

 - contain the file version number.

-Imagine that you have the following data files in a project:
+Imagine that you have the following data files in a folder:

-So what are we seeing here?
+What are you seeing here?
 In which order have the files been collected?
 What do they contain?
 How do they relate to one another?
 Is Peter S the same person as speaker1?

-Now we can see that all of the files contain speaker 1’s reading of the words in a glossary.
+Now you can see that all of the files contain speaker1’s reading of the words in a glossary.
 The files are different versions: the original file at the top, followed by cleaned versions of the original, and the final version at the bottom.
-If you choose to have separate folders for each speaker (one folder for speaker 1, another for speaker 2 etc.), or if you have all of the speakers in each folder, but one version in each folder (e.g. all of the original files, or all first versions, in one file), depends on what is the best format for your specific project.

 When you start a project, remember to: